khamitov527/sponsor-sniper/backend/DEEPSEEK_GUIDE.md

 # Using DeepSeek API for Sponsor Detection

-This guide explains how to set up and use the DeepSeek API integration for more accurate sponsor detection in YouTube videos.
+This guide explains how to set up and use the DeepSeek API integration for accurate sponsor detection in YouTube videos.

 ## What is DeepSeek?